 Source : theculturetrip.com

-Old Goa was actually the capital of the Goa of earlier times, that was under the rule and control of the Portuguese settlers, but now has been broken down by time to just a collection of huge cathedrals and churches.
-This does not make the place any less impressive, as these are some of the very largest in the continent.
-Some of the buildings have now been turned into archaeological museums, and provide an attractive and exotic view at the history of Goa as a state.
+Old Goa was actually the capital of the Goa of earlier times, which was under the rule and control of the Portuguese settlers, but now has been broken down by time to just a collection of huge cathedrals and churches.
+This does not make the place any less impressive, as these are some of the very largest on the continent.
+Some of the buildings have now been turned into archaeological museums, and provide an attractive and exotic view of the history of Goa as a state.

 Another thing of quite great significance is the multitude of plantations that are scattered in the jungles that surround Ponda.
 The largely warm tropical climate makes it a supreme place for growing spices.
 One can visit these, as they accept and welcome visitors and tourists of all kinds, and one can even have an awesomely cooked lunch that uses spices grown right there.

 Quite possibly the most famous and large spice farm in or near Goa, the Sahakari Spice Farm spreads over a sprawling estate that extends for more than 130 acres.
 There are many other spice farms in the vicinity, such as the esteemed Savoi Plantation, and the farm famous for its hot spices, the Pascal Spice Village.
 Accommodations, and other activities such as elephant or boat rides, are some of the many services and hospitalities offered by the farm owners.
 Another one of the most interesting farms nearby is the awesome Sai Abyss Herbarium, which is owned and maintained by an enthusiastic Ayurvedic doctor.
 It’s situated just outside Savoi Verem village.